 – located just a few miles from the Reading Regional Airport.

 I didn’t realize it when I planned the trip but the Der Distelfink Sculpture stands at the entrance to the a rather substantial historical complex.
 The park houses a variety of fascinating buildings.
-Things to see include an old One Room Schoolhouse, Houseboat Mildred, and Wertz’s Covered Bridge, among other other things!
+Things to see include an old One Room Schoolhouse, Houseboat Mildred, and Wertz’s Covered Bridge, among other things!

 Recent Posts